KRFOSS/kali-docs/development/live-build-a-custom-kali-iso/index.md

 ./build.sh --verbose
 ```

-The "build.sh" script will take a while to complete, as it downloads all of the required packages needed to create your ISO.
+The `build.sh` script will take a while to complete, as it downloads all of the required packages needed to create your ISO.
 Good time for a coffee.

 ### Configuring the Kali ISO Build (Optional)